Calgary-Varsity: Representation history

 The electoral district was created in 1993 and comprised land that had existed in three electoral districts.
 The region at that era had returned a mixture of Liberal and Progressive Conservative representatives.

 In the first election in the district held in 1993, the district saw a closely contested race between Progressive Conservative candidate Murray Smith and Liberal candidate Carrol Jaques.
 Smith would win with a plurality of 47%.
 Premier Ralph Klein appointed Smith to his first cabinet post as Minister of Economic Development and Tourism in 1994.
 He would be shuffled to the Labour portfolio in 1996.

 Smith and Jaques faced each other again in the 1997 election with both candidates losing popular vote.
 Smith however won his second term by taking a majority of the ballots cast.
 After the election Smith kept his Labour portfolio until 1999 when he was shuffled to be the Minister of Gaming.

 The 2001 election would see Jaques and Smith face each other for the third time.
 The result would be a near landslide in Smith's favour.
 After the election Smith would once again change cabinet portfolios this time becoming Minister of Energy until he retired at dissolution of the assembly in 2004.

 Liberal candidate Harry Chase was elected as the second representative of the riding in the 2004 election with nearly 45% of the vote.
 He won his second term in 2008 with a slightly larger plurality.

 In 2012 Progressive Conservative candidate Donna Kennedy-Glans was elected with 46% of the vote.
 She briefly sat as an independent in protest of Alison Redford's leadership.

 In 2015 New Democrat candidate Stephanie McLean was elected with 44% of the vote.
 After serving in the cabinet of Rachel Notley, she stepped down as MLA shortly before the 2019 election.

-Despite the NDP attracting a star candidate to run in Calgary-Varsity, Anne McGrath, she was defeated by United Conservative candidate Jason Copping, who is the district's current representative.
+In 2019 despite the NDP attracting a star candidate to run in Calgary-Varsity, Anne McGrath, she was defeated by United Conservative candidate Jason Copping.